 Let’s look at a mini-titan closer to home.
 The stock in technology company Appen (APX) has fallen 75% in the past 12 months and still has a market valuation of over $1bn.
 What is happening is a fascinating case of a disruptor being disrupted.

-For example, football means different things to different regions, in Victoria, it’s AFL, Queensland rugby league, for the UK, it’s soccer.
-Appen’s 100k person strong contractor force goes through and ensure the algorithms get it right.
+For example, football means different things to different regions, in Victoria, it’s AFL, Queensland rugby league, in the UK, it’s soccer.
+Appen’s 100k person strong contractor force goes through and ensures the algorithms get it right.

 Machines are smarter

 Very quickly, however, machines are becoming smarter as more learning is built into the algorithms.
 After explosive growth between 2016 and 2019, Appen’s revenue growth is slowing to single-digits.
 If this continues, its current PE of 20 times still looks very expensive if this trend continues.